-We may also approve other activities.
-Any additional activities must be in line with objectives and outcomes in section 2 of the grant opportunity guidelines.
+While we may approve other activities, any additional activities must be in line with the objectives and outcomes described in section 2.

 5.2.
 Eligible expenditure

 You can only spend the grant on eligible expenditure you have incurred on an agreed project as defined in your grant agreement.